Best Sunscreens for Acne-Prone Skin in 2026: Dermatologist-Approved Picks

 Cons:

-- May not provide enough coverage for very sensitive skin
+- May not be enough protection alone for very fair or sensitive skin in direct sun

 - Avène Mineral Sunscreen - Best Pure Mineral